Ars Fictilis Justine Hern Bobine Magazine 1Ars Fictilis Justine Hern Bobine Magazine 1

 The birth of ceramics, an art whose invention is lost in the mists of time.
 Long before Lezoux became a benchmark in the art of pottery, our distant ancestors discovered the magic of transforming clay into lasting objects.

-Remains dating from the 6th millennium BC in the West and the 7th century BC in the Near and Middle East attest to its long history.
-Over the centuries, men not only learned to shape clay with dexterity, but also discovered the art of firing, giving their creations a solidity and durability that defy the centuries.
-This innovation spread like a spark across continents, with each culture adding its own distinctive touch.
+Remains dating back to the 6th millennium BC in the West and the 7th century BC in the Near and Middle East attest to its long history.
+Over the centuries, people not only learned to shape clay with dexterity but also discovered the art of firing it, giving their creations a solidity and durability that defy the centuries.
+This innovation spread like wildfire across the continents, with each culture adding its own distinctive touch.

 From Egypt to Lezoux, ceramics have become a universal language of craftsmanship, a testament to the ingenuity and artistic spirit of humankind.
 The Musée de la Céramique in Lezoux bears witness to this long history.

-Lezoux, land of potters the history of ceramics
+Lezoux, the land of potters the history of ceramics

-The town of Lezoux, lies on a sandy strip rich in clay.
-Its adventure with ceramics began as early as the Gallic period, around 1ᵉʳ century BC, although only one potter’s kiln from this period is attested to this day.
-The arrival of the Romans marked a decisive turning point, and Lezoux became a hotbed of activity for the manufacture of a variety of ceramics, from tableware and culinary ware to terracotta objects for construction and religious votive offerings.
+The town of Lezoux is situated on a sandy strip rich in clay.
+The town’s involvement with ceramics dates back to the Gallic period, around 1ᵉʳ century BC, although only one potter’s kiln from this period is known to date.
+The arrival of the Romans marked a decisive turning point and Lezoux became a hotbed of activity for the manufacture of a variety of ceramics, ranging from tableware and culinary ware to terracotta objects for construction and religious votive offerings.

-Among these creations, sigillated ceramics stand out, recognizable by their red or orange hue and relief decoration.
-These pieces, decorated with mythological or floral scenes, bore the names of their creators, testifying to the importance of the artistic signature at the time: over 1,200 potters’ names have been listed.
-Lezoux sigillia, a prized and quite luxurious tableware, was exported throughout the Roman Empire, from Great Britain to Poland, thanks to a well-established distribution network.
+Among these creations, sigillated ceramics stand out, recognisable by their red or orange hue and relief decoration.
+These pieces, decorated with mythological or floral scenes, bore the names of their creators, testifying to the importance of the artistic signature at the time: more than 1,200 names of potters have been listed.
+Lezoux sigillia, a highly prized and fairly luxurious tableware, was exported throughout the Roman Empire, from Great Britain to Poland, thanks to a well-established distribution network.
 A visit to the Musée départemental de la Céramique in Lezoux will reveal some unique pieces from this period.
-However, with the end of Antiquity and the social upheavals that accompanied it, ceramics production declined, without ever completely dying out.
+However, with the end of Antiquity and the social upheavals that accompanied it, ceramics production declined, without ever dying out completely.
 Traces of ceramic production survive from the VIIᵉ to the IXᵉ century, and then into the Middle Ages, although less well known and of more local distribution.

-In the XIXᵉ century, Lezoux and the surrounding area abounded with small factories and itinerant craftsmen, perpetuating the pottery tradition.
-Recognizing Lezoux’s historic importance in the art of ceramics, in 2007 the Conseil Départemental du Puy-de-Dôme inaugurated a Musée départemental de la Céramique, located in the former Bompard factory, an emblematic site of this tradition.
-The museum tells the story of the region’s pottery, reflecting centuries of know-how and innovation.
+In the XIXᵉ century, Lezoux and the surrounding area were teeming with small factories and itinerant craftsmen, perpetuating the pottery tradition.
+Recognising Lezoux’s historic importance in the art of ceramics, in 2007 the Conseil Départemental du Puy-de-Dôme opened a Musée départemental de la Céramique, located in the former Bompard factory, an emblematic site for this tradition.
+The museum tells the story of the region’s ceramics industry, spanning centuries of expertise and innovation.

 Step back in time, share ancient secrets and admire the finesse of period creations in a splendid, authentic setting!
-Housed in a former earthenware factory, the Musée de la Céramique presents 1300 m2 of fun-filledmuseum exhibits.
-Pottery can be touched.
-A playful, tactile trail has been designed throughout the museum.
+Housed in a former earthenware factory, the Musée de la Céramique offers a 1,300 m2 fun-filledmuseum trail.
+You can touch the pottery.
+The museum has been designed to be both tactile and fun.
 There’s also an immersive work to see, touch and smell: “Le secret du monde”, created by Nathalie Talec.

 You only have to look at the children running from one desk to another to judge the family-friendly nature of the visit.
 All the more so as the older children are happy to play along, trying to identify shards or carefully tracing sigillated decorations.
 But what is sigillated pottery?
-Sigillas are fine tableware ceramics characterized by a red, grainy glaze and relief, molded, printed or applied decoration.
-Some pieces are stamped, hence the modern name sigillée, evoking a seal.
-If the best examples of sigillas are found here, it’s because Lezoux was the main center of production between the Iᵉʳ and IVᵉ centuries AD, exporting its ware massively throughout the Roman Empire.
+It’s a fine ceramic intended for table service, characterised by a red sizzling glaze and decorations in relief, moulded, printed or applied.
+Some pieces are stamped, hence the modern name “sigillée”, evoking a seal.
+The best examples of sigillated ware can be found here because Lezoux was the main centre of production between the Iᵉʳ and IVᵉ centuries AD, exporting its ware en masse throughout the Roman Empire.

-Take a breath of fresh air in the Shire forest
+Take a breath of fresh air in the County Forest

-Livradois-Forez is one of France’s most wooded regions.
+The Livradois-Forez is one of the most wooded regions in France.
 And the Comté forest, near Saint-Julien-de-Coppel, is one of the most beautiful forests in this Auvergne Nature Park.
-La Comté… Its name is reminiscent of the famous imaginary land of British writer J. R. R. Tolkien.
-Except that it really exists, in another middle land, in the Massif Central.
+La Comté… Its name is reminiscent of the famous imaginary land of the British writer J. R. R. Tolkien.
+Except that it actually exists, in another land in the middle, in the Massif Central.

-The Comté forest covers an area of 1,500 hectares, at the foot of the Livradois mountains.
-The Comté massif offers unique panoramic views from peaks such as Pic du Cheix Blanc and Pic de Dimond.
-This unique geographical and historical configuration favors a wide diversity of natural habitats, from dense forests to rocky grasslands.
+The Comté forest covers 1,500 hectares at the foot of the Livradois mountains.
+The Comté massif offers unique panoramic views from peaks such as the Pic du Cheix Blanc and the Pic de Dimond.
+This unique geographical and historical configuration favours a wide variety of natural habitats, from dense forests to rocky meadows.

 A sensitive natural area

-The Comté forest is home to some amazing natural treasures, including rare plants such as the knotty geranium and protected species such as the martagon lily.
-The fauna is just as diverse, with the presence of large mammals such as roe deer and wild boar, as well as smaller, rare species like the spotted salamander.
+The Comté forest is home to some amazing natural treasures, including rare plants such as the knotted geranium and protected species such as the martagon lily.
+The fauna is just as diverse, with the presence of large mammals such as roe deer and wild boar, as well as smaller, rare species such as the spotted salamander.

 Activities not to be missed around Lezoux

-And if you want to take to the skies, Lezoux’s accrobranche course awaits you.
-Two unforgettable zip lines will take you soaring over a body of water.
+And if you want to take to the skies, Lezoux’s accrobranche (tree climbing) course is waiting for you.
+Two unforgettable zip lines will take you soaring over a stretch of water.

 Limagne Evasion

-Finally, just a ten-minute drive away, enjoy an open-air playground: the “Limagne Évasion” paintball field.
+Finally, a ten-minute drive away, you can enjoy an open-air playground: the “Limagne Évasion” paintball field.